pbstck/prebid-server/analytics/pubstack/README.md

 # Pubstack Analytics

 In order to use the pubstack analytics module.
 One should configure it first.
-Configuration of the module is the same as the rest of prebid server:
+Configuration of the module is made in the same fashion as other prebid server configuration.

 You can either configure the server using the following environment variables: